 With widening retrospect that bred despair.

-In the next set of lines the speaker describes how this way of being, existing positively within one’s mind, is like living in “heaven.”
-This would be the speaker’s ideal outcome to her life.
+In the next set of lines of ‘The Choir Invisible’, the speaker describes how this way of being, existing positively within one’s mind, is like living in “heaven.”
+This would be the speaker’s ideal outcome for her life.
 She will be able to help make “undying music in the world.”

 Rebellious flesh that would not be subdued,